3d-partons/partons/doc/markdown/partons_usage.md

 When a computation is performed, higher layers call lower ones automatically.
 The responsibility of a %PARTONS user is to only set all required physical assumptions, such as GPD model, order of pQCD approximation, etc.

-The [first section](@ref usage_xml) explains how to write an XML file, whereas the practical aspects of running these files is left to [another tutorial](@ref use_xml_interface).
-The second section explains how to make use of the C++ library directly while again the practical aspects of writing an external program are left to the aforementioned [tutorial](@ref write_external_program).

 <hr>

 # PARTONS_example project {#usage_pexample}

 It is useful for this tutorial to have our example project called [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example) set up and ready to be used.
 It can serve as an illustration of topics being discussed here and you can base your own program on it for a start.
 The project is set up to run any XML scenario.
 The collection of exemplary XML scenarios can be found in `data/examples` directory.

 The project comes with `main.cpp` file, which illustrates how to call and handle properly %PARTONS library in a stand alone program (see [this section](#usage_exe) for more information).
 With a minor modification, which is clearly indicated  in `main.cpp`, the project can also serve as a base to run any C++ code based on %PARTONS library.
-The collection of exemplary functions is included in `examples.h` (header) and `example.cpp` (source) files.
+The collection of exemplary C++ functions is included in `examples.h` (header) and `example.cpp` (source) files.

 Read [this short tutorial](@ref quick) to learn how to evaluate (play) a demonstration XML scenario in [partons-example](https://drf-gitlab.cea.fr/partons/core/partons-example).
 Note, that you can use this project to run any XML scenario that you will create during your work with %PARTONS.